Parsl/parsl/docs/userguide/data.rst

 specified in the special `inputs` keyword argument to an app invocation.

-Inside an app, the `filepath` attribute of a `File` can be read to determine where on the execution-side filesystem the input file has been placed.
+Inside an app, the `filepath` attribute of a `File` can be read to determine where on the execution-side file system the input file has been placed.

 Output file objects must also be passed in at app invocation, through the outputs parameter.
 Inside an app, the `filepath` attribute of an output